EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

 bSmoothIronsightsCameraTransition
 Smooth the ironsights animation by interpolating between the non-aiming and aiming camera positions.
 Options (Smooth Iron Sights Camera):
     iAimTransitionTimeMS - time taken to transition between the camera positions iEasingFunction - which easing function will be applied to the movement (see https://easings.net/)
     - 0: None
     - 1: OutSine
     - 2: OutCirc
     - 3: InOutSine
     - 4: InOutCirc
     - 5: OutQuart
     - 6: InOutQuart
+    - 7: OutCubic

 bDisableNeedsMessages
 Prevents the messages when hardcore needs and radiation levels increase/decrease.